Find a course

 CAPM® exam — designed for entry-level PMs

+The CAPM credential is designed for entry-level project managers.
 Historically, the credential has been valid for five years.
 During the fifth year, certified PMs have been required to retake and pass the exam again, which covered standard information as well as updates to the PMBOK® Guide.
 No PM education hours were required.